expo/react-native-action-sheet/README.md

   (buttonIndex) => {
     // Do something here depending on the button index selected });
 }
 ```

+## Universal Props

+The same options available on https://facebook.github.io/react-native/docs/actionsheetios.html#showactionsheetwithoptions

+## Android-Only Props

+`textStyle` (Text.propTypes.style, optional): Apply any text style props to the options.
+If the `tintColor` option is provided, it takes precedence over a color text style prop.

+`titleTextStyle` (Text.propTypes.style, optional): Apply any text style props to the title if present.

+`messageTextStyle` (Text.propTypes.style, optional): Apply any text style props to the message if present.

+`showSeparators`: (boolean, optional; default: false): Show separators between items.
+On iOS, separators always show so this prop has no effect.

 ## Try it out